App Development: User Guide

 There are several inefficiencies in the conventional approach that ZOAPIIO addresses, such as-

 1. Conventional approach requires multiple and advanced skill sets.
-These are expensive and suffer for manpower turnover problems.
+These are expensive and suffer for manpower related problems like hiring, retention, training, and retraining.

-2. Multiple teams require coordination - additional time and effort is wasted in managing the touch points.
+2. Multiple teams require coordination - additional time and effort is used up in managing the touch points.

-3. Larger teams tend to lower the overall productivity.
+3. Larger teams tend to lower overall productivity.

-4. There is limited opportunity for leveraging code generation.
-It is mostly limited to CRUD on the server-side and application skeleton on the client side.
+4. Therehttps://www.apollopharmacy.in/otc/revital-h-woman-tab-30s?doNotTrack=true is limited opportunity for leveraging code generation.
+It is mostly limited to CRUD on the server-side and initial application skeleton on the client side.

-5. The generation benefit is available only once at the start of the project.
+5. Code generation benefits are available only once at the start of the project.
 Enhancements must be programmed manually.

 6. Functionality enhancements impact all teams and turnaround time is high because of interdependencies.
 Further, the overall timelines are determined by the slowest team.